miguel-saldana/data-analytics-portfolio/README.md

 - index.md → Main portfolio page
 - projects/ → Individual project descriptions
 - assets/ → Images and visual materials
+- reports/ → Reports in .pdf format per project (if necessary)

 Note: Each project has an individual repository where I host SQL queries, Python code, and datasets.